64 Parishes

 Creole in a Red Headdress.
 Amans, Jacques Guillaume Lucien (Artist)

 The term “Creole” has long generated confusion and controversy.
 The word invites debate because it possesses several meanings, some of which concern the innately sensitive subjects of race and ethnicity.
 In its broadest sense, Creole means “native”—or, in the context of Louisiana history, “native to Louisiana.”
-In a narrower sense, however, it has historically referred to black, white, and mixed-raced persons who are native to Louisiana.
-In short, the word means different things to different people, and more than one ethnic group arguably has a claim to the term.
+In a narrower sense, however, it has historically referred to people of African, European, and/or mixed African, European, and Indigenous ancestry who are native to Louisiana.
+As such, the word “Creole” can refer to persons who are Black, white, or multi-racial, with Creole ethnicity regarded by some as independent of skin color.
+In short, the word means different things to different people, and more than one ethnic or racial group has a claim to the term.

 The word Creole derives from the Latin creare, meaning “to beget” or “to create.”
-It appears to have been used first by the Portuguese in the form crioulo, which denoted a slave born in the New World (as opposed to one born in Africa).
-By the 1600s, crioulo came to denote a native New World colonist, regardless of racial or ethnic heritage—black, white, or mixed race.
+It appears to have been used first by the Portuguese in the form crioulo, which denoted an enslaved person born in the New World (as opposed to one born in Africa).
+By the 1600s, crioulo came to denote people of European and/or African heritage born in the Americas.
 In Louisiana, the term—which evolved into criollo in Spanish and créole in French—adhered to this convention.

 Eighteenth-Century Creoles